Blanket25/migracode-databases-2021-10-30/README.md

   - How would you "manage" the bookings that might be affected?
 - As a MA, I want to accept/deny bookings for specific BC and dates.
   - If a booking is denied, what do you think would happen?

+## IDEAS

+- Try yo use a design tool for your database: https://dbdiagram.io/home